-Proposal One concerns the election of three Class III directors.
+Proposal One concerns the election of two Class II directors for three-year terms.

 Our Board of Directors currently consists of six directors and is divided into three classes.
 We refer to these classes as Class I, Class II and Class III.
 The term of one class of directors expires each year at the annual meeting of stockholders.
 Each director also continues to serve as a director until his or her successor is duly elected and qualified.
-This year, the term of the Class III directors is expiring.
+This year, the term of the Class II directors is expiring.